-By Emily Richmond and Dr. Dickerson
+By Emily Yuen and Dr. Dickerson

 Planning on having an optimally healthy pregnancy?
 Optimal health is important prior to conception to minimize controllable risk factors.
 Know the screening exams available for you prior to conception so that you can achieve the best results for a healthy pregnancy and baby.

 Paired with a complete physical exam, the following screening labs can help to reduce risk factors for conditions such as autistic spectrum disorders, diabetes, obesity, cardiovascular disease, auto-immune conditions, and methylation abnormalities.

 - Diabetes and Prediabetes Screening: Fasting Blood Glucose, Hemoglobin A1C

 - Lipid Panel: Cholesterol, Cholesterol Ratio, Triglycerides.
 High cholesterol is an indication of increased risk for cardiovascular disease.
 Low cholesterol is a concern as well because the sex hormones necessary for sustaining a pregnancy are made from cholesterol.